Important: Starting Autumn 2020, the deadline for applications to the STATISTICS major will be the third Friday in April.

 How to Apply

-To apply, please click here (link will be activated on 8/28/19 at 6 am).
-Be sure to have a copy of your most recent transcript (PDF) and your personal statement (see prompt below) in a separate file from which you can copy and paste into the online form before you begin.
-If you are taking summer quarter classes, you must wait to apply until after your summer quarter grades are included on your transcript.
-(This wait will not delay the consideration of your application.)
+To apply, please click here (link will be activated in April 2021).
+Be sure to have a copy of your most recent transcript (PDF) and your personal statement in a separate file from which you can copy and paste into the online form before you begin.

 A statement about your interest in the statistics program is an important part of your application.
 Statements should be no longer than 500 characters (spaces included).